 All the problems I just spoke of -all of them, and more -are due to lack of awareness.
 Silence from our children and about our children is not golden.
 Our children deserve a voice.

-These issues and much more, are covered in a book I have co-authored with Marilyn Agin, M.D., medical director of early intervention for New York City.
-Dr. Agin is a developmental pediatrician, a former speech-language pathologist, and an acknowledged authority in this field.
-My other Co-Author is Malcolm Nicholl, former international journalist and Co-Author of The LCP Solution.
-The forward is written by Paula Tallal PhD, Board of Governor’s Professor of Neuroscience and Co-Director of the CMBN at Rutgers University.
+These issues and much more, are covered in a book I have co-authored with one of my son’s developmental pediatricians, a former speech-language pathologist, and an acknowledged authority in this field.
+My other Co-Author is Malcolm Nicholl, a former international journalist, and Co-Author of The LCP Solution.
+The forward is written by Paula Tallal Ph.D., Board of Governor’s Professor of Neuroscience and Co-Director of the CMBN at Rutgers University.

 Even if you ordered your copy online -you do want copies of The Late Talker to be in your local book stores right up front for all to see -and here are the top ten reasons why The Late Talker book will help all of us, and why all of you should start “bugging” your local book stores.